 Importance of annual check-ups

-While this study, and others like it, have some limitations, (since the information is retroactive, it is not standardized, and there may be some variations that can’t be accounted for in statistical analysis) it makes the very important point that patients who have had a radical cystectomy to treat bladder cancer need to continue to have check-ups, even 5-10 or more years after their surgery.
-It is important to talk to your care team about the best follow-up schedule to fit your needs and risk factors, and to not ignore these appointments when the time comes.
+While this study, and others like it, have some limitations (since the information is retroactive, it is not standardized, and there may be some variations that can't be accounted for in statistical analysis) it makes the very important point that patients who have had a radical cystectomy to treat bladder cancer need to continue to have check-ups, even 5 to 10 or more years after their surgery.
+It is important to talk to your care team about the best follow-up schedule to fit your needs and risk factors and to not ignore these appointments when the time comes.
 They are still important factors in your bladder cancer care.